CharlesRh/secular-buddhism/eightfold-path/2-right-intention/03-goodwill.md

 - Responding to mistakes with forgiveness rather than shame
 - Caring for our own well-being as we would a dear friend's

-### Expanding the Circle
+### The Metta Practice: Expanding the Circle

-The traditional practice for cultivating goodwill begins with ourselves and then gradually expands to include:
+The traditional practice for cultivating *metta* (the quality that emerges from our intention of *abyapada*) begins with ourselves and then gradually expands to include:
 1. A benefactor or someone who has supported us
 2. A dear friend
 3. A neutral person (someone we neither like nor dislike)